LightSpeedWorks/rmdir-recursive/README.md

   **rmdir-recursive** is a function like `rmdir -r`.

-  This function is yieldable, thunkified, useful with co.
+  This function returns promise, async/await ready, also yieldable, thunkified, promisified, useful with `aa` or `co`.

 Installation
 ------------